 In 1983, Novette became the first laser to be engineered with optical frequency converters made of potassium dihydrogen phosphate (KDP) crystals, which convert the infrared light to shorter ultraviolet wavelengths.
 The 2.5-kilojoule Novette was a test bed and interim target facility between Shiva and the 10-beam Nova.

 More than ten times more powerful than Shiva, Nova produced up to 150,000 joules of infrared and 40,000 joules of ultraviolet laser light in 2.5-nanosecond pulses, for up to 16 trillion watts of power.
 Nova produced the largest laser fusion yield to date in 1986—a record 11 trillion fusion neutrons.
 In 1987, Nova compressed a fusion fuel target to about one-thirtieth of its original diameter.
-The first Tron movie used the Nova laser for its location shots.

 From 1994 to 1998, the 8.3-kilojoule Beamlet, the single-beam prototype of the National Ignition Facility, demonstrated that the multipass laser architecture conceived for NIF was capable of meeting the fluence (energy per unit area) requirements prescribed by the National Academy of Sciences, a necessary milestone to proceed with NIF.